Jiro Dreams of Sushi is the best movie about Steve Jobs ever made.

-When my best friend told me Robert Pirsig’s book, Zen & the Art of Motorcycle Maintenance: An Inquiry into Values (“ZAMM”), tries to answer that question, my eyes stretched wide open because the theme had been on my mind for a while and I was intrigued that someone had put a book-length effort into thinking about it 15 years before I was born.
+When my best friend told me Robert Pirsig’s book, Zen and the Art of Motorcycle Maintenance (“ZAMM”), tries to answer that question, my eyes stretched wide open because the theme had been on my mind for a while and I was intrigued that someone had put a book-length effort into thinking about it 15 years before I was born.

-The book title initially confused me because it turns out it’s not really about Zen or motorcycle maintenance–it makes more sense to think of Zen as living in the moment and motorcycle maintenance as rational thought.
-The narrator explores how we can combine artistic free-thinking creativity and the reason & logic of technology through a 17-day motorcycle trip from Minnesota to Northern California with his son.
-The thought is to be so engaged in what you’re doing that you become one with it.
-For example, it’s hard to imagine Jimi Hendrix without a guitar.
+The book title initially confused me because it turns out it’s not really about Zen or motorcycle maintenance — it makes more sense to think of Zen as living in the moment and motorcycle maintenance as rational thought.
+The narrator explores how we can combine artistic free-thinking creativity and the reason & logic of technology through a seventeen-day motorcycle trip from Minnesota to Northern California with his son.
+The thought is to be so engaged in what you are doing that you become one with it.
+For example, it is hard to imagine Jimi Hendrix without a guitar.
 Pirsig’s guitar is a motorcycle and the metaphor for his story.

-Since then, I have read the book and later stumbled on Paul Graham’s essay Taste for Makers, in which he tries to answer the question: “how do you make good stuff?”
+After I read the book, I stumbled on Paul Graham’s essay Taste for Makers, in which he tries to answer the question: How do you make good stuff?
 Like when you are buying a new car, you actively notice everything about cars, I couldn’t help being on the lookout for quality.

 Quality materials last.
 Quality people are trustworthy.
 Quality decisions rely on logic, courage, and intelligence.
-Regardless of what we’re talking about, there is an insatiable appetite for quality.
+Regardless of what we are talking about, there is an insatiable appetite for quality.

 I thought about Jiro Dreams of Sushi, a phenomenal documentary available on Netflix about one of the world’s greatest sushi chefs.
 The parallels were hard to ignore.
 The opening scene of the film shows Jiro writing in Japanese and he says, “Taste is tough to explain, isn’t it?”
 The opening quote by Chris Dixon succinctly draws the comparison between Steve Jobs and Jiro in that they obviously have drastically different products (personal electronics & sushi), but the level of passion they have invested in perfecting them is nearly identical.

-For better or worse, it’s nearly impossible to talk about quality without getting into epistemology (theory of knowledge) because when you say “good” it is kind of in-between subjective and objective.
-Your 6-year-old son may be good for his recreational basketball league, but Lebron James is good period.
+For better or worse, it is nearly impossible to talk about quality without getting into epistemology (theory of knowledge) because when you say “good” it is kind of in-between subjective and objective.
+Your six-year-old son may be good for his recreational basketball league, but Lebron James is good period.

 I think what turns people off from philosophy are two related things: